-Growing up, my mom made squash pie during the summer months and I devoured it.
-Squash pie is crustless zucchini quiche that forms crust while baking.
+As far back as I can remember, my mom made squash pie during the summer months and I loved it.
+Squash pie is crustless zucchini quiche that forms a thin browned 'crust' while baking.

-What I learned to call squash pie is also known as ‘impossible pie'.
-Impossible pie was marketed on Bisquick boxes in the 1970’s.
-Now, Betty Crocker’s website offers recipes for ‘impossibly easy pie’ still using Bisquick.
+What I learned to call squash pie is also known as Impossible Pie.
+Impossible Pie was marketed on Bisquick boxes in the 1970’s.
+Now, Betty Crocker’s website offers recipes for Impossibly Easy Pie still using Bisquick.
 Same concept, more variations.

-Summer squash is beginning to make an appearance at the Saturday farmers' market and I have already consumed two squash pies.
+Summer zucchini is beginning to make an appearance at the Saturday Collingswood Farmers' Market and I have already consumed two squash pies.
 Served chilled, my recipe has been modified to yield a dense quiche that makes for a delicious lunch or snack.

 yield: 1x 9-inch pie